gabcinder2004/BattleScribe/README.md

 - Sortable columns - click headers to sort by name, normal, or crit values
 - Draggable window with persistent position
 - Alternating row colors for readability
+- Smart tooltip positioning - automatically adjusts to stay on screen

 ### Filtering
 - **Time Period**: View all-time records or current session only
 - **Ability Type**: Show all abilities, damage only, or healing only
 - Filter settings persist between sessions

+### Settings
+- **Hide in Combat**: Toggle to automatically hide the addon window during combat
+- All UI preferences persist between sessions
+- Settings accessible via cogwheel icon in the title bar

 ### Data Management
 - Character-specific tracking